-HDB loan or bank loan?
 If you’re planning on buying a home, securing the right loan is one of the most important steps you’ll take.
 But how do you choose?
-What are the factors to consider?
+What are the factors to consider between a loan from the Housing Development Board (HDB) and one from the bank?

 We’ll work you through the pros and cons of getting either an HDB loan or a bank loan, so you can evaluate which is better for you.